alexcu2718/scanit/README.md

 Added a different memory allocator for Linux, this should speed up processing.

+It is a lot faster, also rewrote the printing function I used.

 Added configuration options:

 - Regex escape option, -r, you may need to wrap your expression in quotes/semi-quotes.